OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 ### API Directories

-Alternatives sources of API documentation can incluide API Directories:
+Alternatives sources of API documentation can incluide API Directories, such as:

 - GitHub in general
 - [GitHub Public APIs Repository](https://github.com/public-apis/public-apis)